 Depending on your setup and infrastructure, a website security audit can get pretty technical.
 Today, we’re just going to cover the basics you can do yourself to make sure your site doesn’t have a “Welcome” sign hung out for hackers.

 Make sure all your scripts and applications, such as WordPress and plugins, are up-to-date and current.
 For more on WordPress-specific hardening, read “How to secure your WordPress website.”
 When you receive notices of updates being available, set aside the time to update as soon as possible.
 Hackers seek out-of-date versions to take advantage of vulnerabilities the latest version corrected.

 2. Ensure your domain and IP are clean

-Check to see if your domain and IP are clean and not blacklisted.
+Check to see if your domain and IP are clean and not blocklisted.
 MxToolbox is a great option for quick checks.
-Since IP blacklists typically aren’t governed by a single source, you might have to contact a few places in order to have the blacklist removed (assuming you are being blocked, that is).
+Since IP blocklists typically aren’t governed by a single source, you might have to contact a few places in order to have the blocklist removed (assuming you are being blocked, that is).